 Upon the recommendation of our Nominating and Corporate Governance Committee, we adopted amended and restated by-laws to among other things replace with plurality voting standard with a majority voting standard for uncontested elections of directors and eliminate the mandatory retirement age for directors.
-As a result, beginning with the 2015 annual meeting of stockholders, all director nominees in uncontested elections would be required to receive a number of "FOR" votes representing at least a majority of votes cast in the election.
-If such a director nominee fails to receive "FOR" votes representing at least a majority of votes cast and is an incumbent director, the by-laws would require the director to promptly tender his or her resignation to the Board, subject to acceptance by the Board.
+Since it is an uncontested election at this Annual Meeting, all director nominees are required to receive a number of "FOR" votes representing at least a majority of votes cast in the election.
+If such a director nominee fails to receive "FOR" votes representing at least a majority of votes cast and is an incumbent director, the by-laws require the director to promptly tender his or her resignation to the Board, subject to acceptance by the Board.
 The Nominating and Corporate Governance Committee of the Board would then be charged with making a recommendation to the Board as to whether to accept or reject the tendered resignation, or whether other action should be taken.
 In contested elections, where the number of nominees exceeds the number of directors to be elected, the plurality voting standard would continue to apply.

-In addition, upon the recommendation of our Nominating and Corporate Governance Committee, we adopted corporate governance guidelines in April 2014.
-A copy of our corporate governance guidelines has been posted to our corporate website.
+In addition, upon the recommendation of our Nominating and Corporate Governance Committee, we adopted corporate governance guidelines which are posted to our corporate website.